Third Trimester Part Three: 36 to 41 Weeks

 On Thursday, we had an introductory meeting at Consultatiebureau, which is the child health clinic where we will take Hayes for preventative care until he’s four years old.
 They monitor growth and development, give vaccines, offer parenting advice and post-natal support.
 The nurse was so warm.
 I had to get the Whooping Cough Vaccine and she was very patient about my phobia of needles.
 We also learned that someone from the clinic will come to our home within 10 days of Hayes being born to check on him.
 I think it’s really amazing that they come to YOU in those early postpartum days, instead of making a new mom venture out.
 With his winter due date this is especially wonderful.
 I can’t imagine I will want to trek through the elements with a newborn.

-Hopefully we don’t need it, but we finished our hospital transfer birth plan that includes all our preferences on what we do and don’t want.
+Hopefully we don’t need it, but we finished our hospital transfer birth plan that includes all our preferences of what we do and don’t want.

 We also went to the Tom O’dell and Chance Pena concert in Amsterdam, which had been on our bucket-list since we moved here.
 When Clay and I took a break in 2024, I sent him the song “Good Love Die.”
 The lyrics say, “it’s a special kind of sin to let a good love die.”
 Sending it to him was my way to tell him I missed him and felt like it was a shame we had let ourselves drift apart.
 He really resonated with it and I think we both listened to HUNDREDS of hours of Chance Pena over the following months.
 Now, he’s definitely “our” artist.